Sunnybrook Hospital: Preserving Dignity In Healthcare

 – Dr. Giuseppe Pipia

-“When we started doing these procedures about eight years ago, at that time people thought we were crazy,” says Dr. Papia.
-“Honestly, there were complaints against us from the College of Physicians and Surgeons for experimenting on patients who should have an amputation.
-However, the reality is the cardiologists here at Sunnybrook already had all the tools and heart-related procedures to increase blood flow in that area, so we just turned those procedures around and used them on the legs and toes.”
+“When we started doing these procedures about eight years ago, we were truly trailblazers in this area,” says Dr. Papia.
+“Cardiologists here at Sunnybrook had all the tools and heart-related procedures to increase blood flow in that area, so we just turned those procedures around and used them on the legs and toes.”

 Sunnybrook has always pushed the boundaries of what is possible in health care, and that is also true with Project Saving Legs.
 They are using advanced vascular imaging for a better look inside blocked arteries while also investigating several advanced methods that use magnetic resonance imaging.
 This allows them to work to improve treatment decisions by determining which types of plaque may be more difficult or even impossible to treat using guidewires, stents or balloons.